Jason Riddle: Aftermath

 In an interview with New Hampshire Public Radio, Riddle stated that he stopped supporting Trump shortly after his release from prison, when Trump had been indicted for falsifying business records and encouraged his supporters to protest despite the events of January 6.
 On the first day of his second presidency, Trump pardoned Riddle, despite the veteran declining one.
 On January 23, 2025, Riddle sent the United States Department of Justice an email rejecting his pardon.

 According to Riddle, he was struggling with alcoholism at the time of the Capitol riot, and part of his probation included mandatory alcoholic treatment.
 Riddle told ABC News: "I am guilty of the crimes I have committed and accept the consequences.
 It is thanks to those consequences I now have a happy and fruitful existence."
 He also expressed resentment toward Trump, stating: "I don't need to obsess over a narcissistic bully to feel better about myself.
 Trump can shove his pardon up his ass."
 Riddle further added that both he and Trump deserved to go to prison for their roles in the Capitol attack.
 The office of Democratic Senator Maggie Hassan reached out to the federal pardon office on Riddle's behalf.

 Although Riddle was a Republican, he voted for Kamala Harris in the 2024 United States presidential election and donated to her campaign.
 Riddle is now a registered Democrat.

 In an October 2025 op-ed for the New Hampshire Union Leader, Riddle criticized the second Trump administration, including its targeting of Trump's political opponents.
+In a November 2025 opinion piece for The Keene Sentinel, Riddle expressed gratitude for Brian Sicknick, a United States Capitol Police officer who was fatally wounded during the Capitol attack, referring to Sicknick as both a hero and an inspiration.

 Political activity

 Riddle was an unsuccessful candidate to represent New Hampshire's 2nd congressional district in the United States House of Representatives in 2022 and 2024.
 He placed ninth in the Republican primary on September 10, 2024, receiving 1.4% of the vote.
 In a Ballotpedia survey, Riddle described himself as a "recently released January 6th political prisoner" and identified Jesus as his only endorsement.
 Riddle stated that he intended to run against Democratic incumbent Annie Kuster, initially believing her to be a state representative.
-Upon being told that Kuster was a member of Congress, Riddle stated: "Oh, well, I guess I have to run for that then."
+Upon being informed that Kuster was actually a member of the United States Congress, Riddle stated: "Oh, well, I guess I have to run for that then."
 Kuster ultimately did not run for re-election.